:the part of attachment in adoption that no one is talking about.

 - ” How to be the sole provider so your child begins to trust and look to you as the parent”

-Attachment and bonding is a crazy intricate thing that God
+Attachment and bonding is a crazy intricate thing that Go

 Attachment is more than just about the child attaching to the parent.

-When we adopted our daughter I knew I loved her.
-After all I had loved her for years.
-I had loved the daughter I had dreamed about completing our family for years before we first saw her face and then for two years through photos and videos.
-When I finally held her in my arms as her mom , I knew had my work cut out for me.
-I was determined to make sure she knew I was trustworthy and loved her.
+When we adopted our daughter, I knew I loved her.
+After all, I had loved her for years.
+I had loved the daughter I had dreamed about completing our family.
+I had loved her for years before we first saw her face and then for two years through photos and videos.
+When I finally held her in my arms as her mom, I knew had my work cut out for me.
+I was determined to make sure she knew I was trustworthy and how much I loved her.
 In the early days she wanted very little to do with me.
-She refused eye contact and even those early days home would claw and bite at me when I changed her.
+She refused eye contact and would claw and bite at me when I changed her.
 But I was prepared for that.
 I had studied and read and sought counsel.
-Of course she would reject me .
+Of course she would reject me.
 Her world had been torn upside down and she was grieving.
-I was committed to her , to the cause of helping her attach and bond to us , for us to be her family.
+I was committed to her, to the cause of helping her attach and bond to us, and most importantly for us to be her family.

 I was NOT prepared for a struggle in my attachment to her.
 I’m not sure I had even heard that word used in such context before?
-Our relationship had not begun in the snuggly newborn stage where I got to stare at her sleeping for hours but still I assumed my attachment to her would be automatic.
+Our relationship had not begun in the snuggly newborn stage where I got to stare at her sleeping for hours.
+And yet, I still assumed my attachment to her would be automatic.

 I didn’t consider the fact that my world was also rocked.
-As we drew a small circle around our life that meant my relationships and my previous support system were different.
+As we drew a small circle around our life, my relationships and my previous support system were all impacted.

-As I was teaching her to trust me and choose me to meet her needs I became weary.
-How could I possibly grow weary of the child I had longed for with all my heart for SEVEN years wanting me to meet her needs?
+As I was teaching her to trust me and choose me to meet her needs, I became weary.
+How could I possibly grow weary of meeting the needs of the child I had longed for with all my heart for SEVEN years?
 In comes guilt.

 Guilt unchecked can spiral out of control.

-The truth was I was tired.
-I was worn out and I got lazy with my thoughts.
+The truth is I was tired.
+I was worn out and got lazy with my thoughts.
 It was a complicated time.
-I became frustrated and at times reacted negatively to her.
+I became frustrated and at times reacted negatively toward her.
 Of

 Make time for yourself.

 I’m not just talking about going to the grocery store alone.
-It’s important to keep the things in your life that energize you, things that “fill your cup”.
-This is such an important key for all moms but never underestimate the intensity of the adjustment of adopting for you as the mom and primary caretaker.
+It’s important to keep the things in your life that energize you, things that “fill your cup.”
+This is important for all moms, but never underestimate the intensity of adoption and the adjustment for you as the mom and the primary caretaker.